liss-h/single-gpu-passthrough/README.md

 > inserted via `sleep` to avoid race conditions, if the handover isn't working correctly
 > you could try increasing these values.
 I personally haven't extensively tested how low I can go
 > on these, since it works and once in my life I convinced myself that I should not touch a running system.

-### Xorg/X11 weirdness: startup issues
-> If for some reason Xorg does not want to start up after the VM stole the GPU
-> but always works when the GPU is given back
-> you might want to try setting your primary GPU
-> (aka. the first GPU to output to a display) to your secondary GPU in the BIOS.

 <br>